MarlonPlease/Analysis-of-Power-Outages/README.md

 I guess we put some graph here

+The graph illustrates the annual count of reported outages as reported by U.S. states.

 <iframe src="assets/Reported_Outages_plot.html" width=800 height=600 frameBorder=0></iframe>

+The graph illustrates the average outage duration by State since the data was first reported(Year 2000)

+<iframe src="assets/US_Map_plot.html" width=800 height=600 frameBorder=0></iframe>

 ---

 ## Assessment of Missingness

 Here's what a Markdown table looks like.
 Note that the code for this table was generated _automatically_ from a DataFrame, using